1101Martin1101/questCompleter/README.md

 ## Features

-✨ **Automatic quest completion** - The plugin takes care of all your quests without any further effort
+✨ **Automatic quest completion** - The plugin helps automate quest progress after you start them

 🎮 **Support for all quest types:**